 Once the session is established, click anywhere in the Console session window to bring up or activate the Console screen.
 (You may also need to hit Enter during the Console launch.)
 Next, you can use the Linux Console command line to log into your Cloud Server.

 2. You cannot copy the URL from the new frame and paste it in a new window.
-If you do so, you will get a "Session Invalid" error.
-All console sessions must be enabled directly from the Cloud Admin UI.
+If you do so, you will get a "page not found" error:

 3. To disable a Linux system from rebooting automatically when <Ctrl>+<Alt>+<Del> keys are pressed, see Disable Linux System from Rebooting when CTRL ALT DELETE is Pressed

 4. The Console window will close automatically if idle for 2 minutes.